fpanighini/grupOS/README.md

 ### Viewer

-The viewer program reads shared memory rceated by the application and it will print it to standard output.
+The viewer program reads shared memory created by the application and it will print it to standard output.
 To connect to said shared memory, it requires the code printed by the application.
 This code may be received as a parameter or through standard input.
 The viewer will print all of the results even if they were processed before it started running.